ItsDeidara/CommunityController/README.md

 ### Custom commands

-Thanks to the work of one of our community members, we now support the use of custom commands in chat, that should allow you to circumvent any/all situations that the main controls make difficult!
+Thanks to the work of one of our community members(fazzfadf), we now support the use of custom commands in chat, that should allow you to circumvent any/all situations that the main controls make difficult!